Volscente/cheat_sheets/machine_learning/nlp/docs/nlp_docs.md

 - Tokenization
 - Vectorization

+# Sentence Similarity
+## Definition
+It defines a metric to measure how similar two sentences are.
+It's quite useful for many other NLP applications.

+## Data Preparation
+The very first step is to use a model like BERT to convert the text into a collection of dense vectors.
+The output of this operation a huge number of vectors with an high dimensionality.
+Let's say 768 vectors with 512 dimensions each.
+There's the need to have a more condensed **Sentence Embedding**.

+One technique could be to just take the mean of all the dimension, in order to end up with 768 1-D vectors.

 # Advanced NLP Models
 ## Encoder-Decoder Architecture
 Taking as example the Language Translation, it consists of two neural networks: